chrisyip/allmighty-autocomplete/README.md

 `on-select` : *(optional)* Pass a function that will receive changes, when a suggestion is selected.
 It passes the full string of the suggestion.

+`on-input-focus` : *(optional)* Pass an expression that will be evaluated, when input field is focused.
+You can pass any variables just like using `ngClick`.

 `click-activation` : *(optional)* When `true`, the suggestion box opens on click (unfortunately onfoucs is not implemented properly in most browsers right now).
 By default it is only activated, when you start typing something.

 `ng-model`: What you typed in will be in this variable and accessible in the $scope of the controller.